 The Pixel 3a and 3a XL were some of our favorite phones from 2019, with excellent cameras, snappy performance, and Google's impressive software.
 So, what can we expect from the follow-up models?
 Might they atone for some of the issues with the Pixel 4 (looking at you, battery life)?

 Here's everything we're expecting from Google's new cheap phones.

 Google Pixel 4a Release Date

 We were expecting the Pixel 4a series to launch in May 2020 at Google's annual I/O developer conference.
 The Pixel 3a series from last year also launched at the I/O conference, so it seems right that Google would release the follow-up devices at the same time as well.

 However, in the midst of the coronavirus pandemic, Google cancelled I/O 2020, so the launch has been pushed back.
-Some in-the-know tech people are saying the Pixel 4a will now be revealed in July, before going on sale in August.
+Some in-the-know tech people were saying the Pixel 4a would be revealed in July, before going on sale in August.

 Pixel 4a Price

 The Pixel 3a and 3a XL cost $399 and $479, respectively.
 We would normally expect the Pixel 4a series to cost around the same amount.

 However, eagle-eyed Reddit users have found French retailers accidentally listing the Pixel 4a as costing €509.56 — equivalent to $570 or somewhere thereabouts.

 It is possible that this price could simply be a placeholder, but there's every chance that the Pixel 4a series is much more expensive than its predecessors.